TeslaSSH/wireguardX/README.md

 ## Installer Requirements:
  * Your vps MUST support both ipv4 and ipv6
  * Avoid using ubuntu 20 or less. always Go for ubuntu 22 or the newest.
+ * A licence Key is required to install this script.

  ## Usage :
  * Just run the installation command above in your VPS, reboot when done installing.